 What Is Elastic Load Balance?

-Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on the listening configurations and forwarding policies.
-ELB expands the service capabilities of applications and improves application availability by eliminating single points of failure (SPOFs).
+Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on a set of rules that you configure.
+ELB expands the service capabilities of applications and improves their availability by eliminating single points of failure (SPOFs).

-Load balancers receive requests from clients and routes the requests to backend servers in one or more availability zones (AZs).
+Load balancers receive requests from clients and route the requests to backend servers in one or more availability zones (AZs).

 Backend server groups each uses the protocol and port that you have specified to forward requests to one or more backend servers.